Glock 17 Versus Glock 19: Which Works Best For You?

 Because of the different barrel and slide lengths, the recoil springs are not interchangeable between the two.
 However, all the fire control parts in the frame can be swapped between the two guns.

-The Glock 17’s heavier weight made it seem more controllable under recoil than the Glock 19.
+The heavier Glock 17’s made it seem more controllable under recoil than the Glock 19.
 However, both pistols turned in excellent results in our accuracy tests.
-The Glock 17’s longer barrel allows for more of the powder inside the cartridge to drive the bullet forward.
+The Glock 17’s longer barrel allows for more of the powder inside the cartridge to burn while still in the rifling of the barrel.
 This resulted in slightly higher muzzle velocities for the Glock 17 versus the Glock 19.

 Glock 17 Range Test